Evidence Preservation vs. Forensic Analysis

 For insurers & compliance teams

-- Controlled handling during early fact development
+- Controlled handling during initial fact development

 - Integrity artifacts for downstream review